digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.8.md

 For adult Chinese-as-second-language learners, this approach could transform character acquisition from rote memorization into logical pattern recognition.
 The compositional patterns (火 + 少 = 炒 "fire + small = stir-fry") may develop transferable analytical thinking applicable across mathematics, science, and engineering.
 The archaeological context and systematic semantic networks could provide meaningful cultural understanding, potentially making characters memorable through comprehension of their technological and historical origins rather than repetitive drilling.

 This curriculum would transcend cultural boundaries by teaching universal human development—fire mastery, agricultural revolution, metallurgy, ritual practices—making it suitable for learners from any cultural background.
 The 120-character framework represents not merely a Chinese language curriculum but a visual encyclopedia of human civilization, potentially offering an innovative model for integrated education that unifies language, history, science, and cultural studies through archaeological primary sources.
-We plan to develop digital learning applications based on this research work to address educational experience and efficiency.
+We plan to extend such material culture analysis and semantic network analysis to the 400+ elemental characters and develop digital learning applications based on this research work to address educational experience and efficiency.

+Future work will .

 ---